 In addition, the Behavioral Research Methods Core was established in our Department in order to assist MSK investigators in addressing behavioral and psychosocial issues in cancer research, and to ensure that research conducted at our Center incorporates appropriate, state-of-the-art behavioral and social science theory, methods, and measurement tools.
 The program provides research consultation and technical support around the use of quantitative and qualitative methods in quality-of-life and psychosocial research.

 In the future, we plan to incorporate additional expertise in several areas that are currently in the process of being developed: e-health; biobehavioral mechanisms; lifestyle change; and treatment adherence.
-My vision is that the Behavioral Research Methods Core could add these four areas of expertise to its core facility array of consultation expertise.
+My hope is that the Behavioral Research Methods Core will add these four areas of expertise to its core facility array of consultation expertise.

 Chair, Department of Psychiatry and Behavioral Sciences